 Our outlook for the Company remains tied to global rig count and drilling and completion expenditures, particularly in North America.
-After the longest period of decline since the 1980s, the business environment seems to have steadied in the second half of 2016 and continued to grow into the first quarter of 2017, suggesting that we are seeing bottom-of-cycle conditions.
-Oil prices and U.S. oil storage levels will continue to be the primary catalysts determining U.S. rig demand.
+Oil prices and U.S. oil storage levels will continue to be the primary catalysts determining U.S. rig activity.
 Our approach continues to be to focus on what we can control.
-We take a long-term approach advancing our strategic goals, but manage the Company based on market conditions.
-We remain diligent about managing our expenses and working capital to reflect the market opportunities as they develop.
-We believe that our history of managing through these cycles, paired with our resources and minimal capital expenditure requirements, will enable us to maximize on new opportunities.
+We take a long-term approach advancing our strategic goals and managing the Company based on current market conditions.
+We continue to rationalize expenses and capital where economic activity remains depressed and invest where markets are expanding.
+We believe that our history of managing through these cycles, paired with our resources and minimal capital expenditure requirements, enable us to maximize new opportunities.